TusharGirase/db-coding-challege/README.md

 - Improve spring version.
 As 2.6 version is out of support
 - Add more unit tests using mockito
 - Introduce Swagger
+- Check for code smells and coverage
+- Update Java version